smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

       computed for all parameters
     + User-provided: user-provided values are used for parameters that have them, numerically estimated ones for the others.
-    + User-provided (noemalized): parameters are provided for the normalized decay (for which the maximum value is 1).
+    + User-provided (normalized): parameters are provided for the normalized decay (for which the maximum value is 1).
 This allows providing relative amplitude values rather than absolute ones.
+This is useful when performing multi-ROI NLSF analysis, where the amplitude may vary from ROI to ROI, but the relative amplitude is expected to be fairly constant.
     + Last valid fitted parameters: uses the last successful fit parameters.

 - *Displayed Fit Parameters*: When performing a Series fit, this array determines which fit parameters are output as a plot in the *Lifetime & Other Parameters* graph.
-Leave the arra  empty for all parameters to be output.
+Leave the array empty for all parameters to be output.

 Fit Results
 -----------